-Taxi drivers waiting outside Manas International Airport are known to rip off foreign passengers, and there is speculation that airport staff tell them which passengers are tourists.
+Taxi drivers waiting outside Manas International Airport are known to rip off foreign passengers, and there is speculation that airport staff tell them which passengers are foreign tourists.

 Be especially wary of strangers offering help or being overly friendly, and don't let anyone follow you back to your accommodation.
-Be aware of your surroundings, especially when using ATM's, currency exchanges and banks.
+Be aware of your surroundings, especially when using ATMs, currency exchanges and banks.
 Also take caution when walking through a bazaar or market, especially the Osh Bazaar where pickpocketing is common.

 Sadly, police officers are often criminals themselves, asking for bribes and picking on foreigners by demanding paperwork and questioning them.
-Osh Bazaar in Bishkek is a favourite spot of crooked cops looking to collect some tourist cash.
+Osh Bazaar in Bishkek is a favorite spot of crooked cops looking to collect some tourist cash.

 Most do not speak English.
 Some criminals also pose as police officers, further confusing the situation.
 The bottom line is that a police officer must, by law, show his identification.

 If the officer demanding things of you does not produce the right paperwork, you should not listen to him.
 That means not going in a car or walking with anyone who claims to be an officer of the law but who does not produce a badge.
 You are required to have your passport on you to produce when asked by an actual police officer, and you can be arrested for not carrying identification.
-However don't hand over your passport unless you attend an official police station.
+However, don't hand over your passport unless you attend an official police station.

 Travelers should also note that no victims’ assistance services exist anywhere in the country.
 It is best to get in touch with your country’s embassy if you encounter a problem.

-Solo female travelers should take caution when traveling through Kyrgyzstan, especially when visiting more rural areas of the country.
+Solo women travelers should take caution when traveling through Kyrgyzstan, especially when visiting more rural areas of the country.
 While not common, bride kidnapping has occurred in the past.
 In 2007, two American women were bride kidnapped in Kyrgyzstan.